-The Company engages primarily in the acquisition, exploration and evaluation of mineral properties.
+The Company engages primarily in the acquisition, exploration and evaluation of mineral properties in Canada.

 These consolidated financial statements have been prepared on the assumption that the Company is a going concern, meaning that it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the normal course of operations.
-The Company has incurred a deficit of \$9,017,770 at November 30, 2016 and has no current source of revenue.
+The Company has incurred a deficit of \$9,149,646 at August 31, 2017 and has no current source of revenue.
 The Company's continuation as a going concern is dependent on its ability to attain profitable operations and generate funds therefrom and/or raise funds sufficient to meet current and future obligations.
 There can be no assurances that management's future plans for the Company will be successful.
+The Company will require additional financing in order to fund working capital requirements and conduct additional acquisitions, exploration and evaluation of mineral properties.
+While the Company has been successful in securing financings in the past, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be available on acceptable terms.
 These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.
 These financial statements do not include any adjustments to the recoverability and classification of assets and liabilities that might be necessary, should the Company be unable to continue as a going concern.